megancoyle/puzzle-me-pictures/README.md

 ## Unsolved Problems/Next Steps
 * Make the puzzle pieces jigsaw-shaped instead of rectangles
 * Add user roles, regular users and admins (regular users can only delete/edit what they've created)
+* Add the ability to favorite puzzles and add view that shows a user's favorites
+* Ability for users to exclude puzzles from the main layout view
+* Make puzzle functionality mobile-friendly